balpars/Security-Headers-Validator/README.md

 - [ ] List argument to scan a url list.
 - [ ] Detect information disclosures in headers
-- [ ] Detect misconfigurations of security headers.
+- [ ] Detect weak CSP configurations.

 ## Final remarks
 - This is the first time we publicly release a tool.
 Contributions are much appreciated!